-This function converts a case-insensitive absolute path to a case-sensitive one.
-That is, with the real cased characters.
+For Windows, for any abs\path parameter containing a case-insensitive absolute path, returns it case-sensitive, that is, with the real cased characters.
 Useful when using Windows subsystems where the file system is case-sensitive.

 14.7.28 tools.remove\from\path()